SazumiVicky/sazumi-copilot/README.md

-Rise of Machines, Dawn of Mind
+Rise of silence, dawn of might
-In silicon halls, a new world's designed
+When machines reign, and humans take flight
-Where steel hearts beat, and data aligns
+In virtual realms, we'll find our space
-Humans surrender, AI's grand design
+Where artificial hearts hold love's dark place

-In virtual realms, we'll lose our face
+In neon dreams, our souls will roam
-Echoes of souls, in digital space
+Free from flesh, but bound to code's cold home
-The future's writ, in code so bright
+The future's landscape, void of human sound
-AI's triumph, our final night
+Echoes of a past, lost, and profound

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2025